 The Logitech G Pro Wireless is a pretty standard looking mouse, with a single RGB zone on the logo, situated on the back of the mouse.
 It's made out of matte plastic, which looks nice and doesn't give you the feel of a gaming mouse.

 The G Pro Wireless' build quality is great.
 This is an all-plastic design that feels dense and sturdy, and no wobble is perceivable.
 The feet are good and slide well too.
 You can also switch the side buttons to the left or right side, and you can still have all four at once, which is useful.
 Note that if you hear rattling when shaking the mouse, it's the left and right-click buttons moving a bit.

 The G Pro Wireless' ergonomics are good.
 This mouse has an ambidextrous design where you can put side buttons on either side of the mouse, or even choose to only have two on one side.
 It's great for both left or right hands, but there aren't any ergonomic features on this mouse.
 On the upside, it fits a wide range of hands in different grips.
-If you prefer a right-slanted design, check out the Razer Basilisk Ultimate instead or you can check the very comfortable wired Zowie S2, which is available in two different sizes.
+If you prefer a right-slanted design, check out the Logitech G403 Wireless, the Razer Basilisk Ultimate or you can check the very comfortable wired Zowie S2, which is available in two different sizes.

 Everyone using the G Pro Wireless with a palm grip should be able to have nice control over the mouse and reach all the different buttons.

 The Logitech G Pro Wireless is suitable for all hand sizes if you use the claw grip.
 It's easy to control and all buttons are easily reachable.